Intro

 -

-A user requesting content is directed to their closes Edge Location.
+A user requesting content is directed to their closest Edge Location.

 -